 It will be up to you to enforce your trademark and bring legal action against those who are using your trademarked item.
 Be sure to monitor your trademark closely.

 As one notable example, Morgan Freeman several years ago was able to get the trademark to “MorganFreeman.com”, which was at the time owned and used by a company called “Mighty LLC”.
 Morgan Freeman sent in an application to the USPTO to trademark the domain, complaining that the company was using the domain in his likeness to redirect internet traffic for their own purposes.

 Eventually, international arbitrators determined that Morgan Freeman’s name was well-known and distinguishable, due to his entertainment career, and determined he had the right to the trademark in his likeness.

-As shown with Morgan Freeman’s case, trademark law can be used to protect as well as take domain names on the Internet that use the trademark.
-Trademark registration, infringement, and enforcement changed significantly due to the Internet, particularly in regards to domain names.
+As shown with Morgan Freeman’s case, trademark law can be used to protect as well as take domain names on the internet that use the trademark.
+Trademark registration, infringement, and enforcement changed significantly due to the internet, particularly in regard to domain names.

 If you need help learning more about trademarking a name, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.